aikopsidas/kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 Besides knowing the best Month to launch a Kickstarter Campaign we also want to understand which goal amount has the highest success rate and fits our need financially.
-To extract this data we created the *Outcomes Based on Goals* tab, which takes from the Kickstarter(data) tab and shows us only data from the 'plays' sub-categories, whether they were successful, failed, or cancelled, and fell within a specified group of values.
+To extract this data, we created the *Outcomes Based on Goals* tab, which takes from the Kickstarter(data) tab and shows us only data from the 'plays' sub-categories, whether they were successful, failed, or cancelled, and fell within a specified group of values.

 ![Outcomes Based On Goals](resources/Outcomes_vs_Goals.png)